Digital transformation in industrial engineering - future-oriented further development of the degree program.

 How do you actually modernize a degree course with regard to the digital transformation?
 These and other questions were successfully asked by an interdisciplinary team at our university in order to further develop the specializations of the Industrial Engineering and Management course, among other things.

 It has been possible to study industrial engineering at the Zittau/Görlitz University of Applied Sciences for many years.
-An interdisciplinary team consisting of the Vice-Rector for Education and International Affairs, Professor Sophia Keil, the Dean of the Faculty of Business, Economics and Industrial Engineering, Professor Uwe Wendt, the Dean of the Faculty of Mechanical Engineering, Professor Bernd Bellair, the course director, Professor Tino Schütte, and other lecturers in key positions meet at regular intervals to further develop this course.
+An interdisciplinary team consisting of the Vice-Rector for Education and International Affairs Professor Sophia Keil, the Dean of the Faculty of Business Administration and Engineering Management Professor Uwe Wendt, the Dean of the Faculty of Mechanical Engineering Professor Bernd Bellair, the Head of the degree program Professor Tino Schütte and other lecturers in key positions meet at regular intervals to further develop this degree program.

 To ensure that our graduates are well equipped to enter the job market, they need specializations that enable them to support companies in technical, economic and ecological issues and also shape them in the future.